Skip to main content

 | into $destination;

-15. Click Save pipeline in the top right corner of the screen.
+16. In the top right corner of the screen, click Save.

-16. Give your pipeline a suitable name, such as access_combined_cidr_mask_<yourName> or something similar to help distinguish it from the IP masking pipeline you built in Method 1.
+17. Give your pipeline a suitable name, such as access_combined_ip_cidr_mask_<yourName> or something similar.

 Next steps